 glen Posted March 8 Author Report Posted March 8 I’m not upgrading anything this year.
 I’d buy a bigger boat first.
 It’s going to cost me a ton of fish but I just like being on the water.
 1

-AKRISONER Posted March 9 Report Posted March 9 22 hours ago, Lape0019 said: The only people that are complaining in the pro level are the ones that do not want to learn something new.
+AKRISONER Posted March 9 Report Posted March 9 On 3/8/2024 at 3:46 PM, Lape0019 said: The only people that are complaining in the pro level are the ones that do not want to learn something new.
 For me, I am putting it on the boat because I feel I need it in order to compete.
 I only fish club level tournaments but even there, most have FFS and it has had an impact on the weights that come in.
 But people complaining that they don't want to stare at a screen all day are just complaining.
 If you were smallmouth fishing before FFS, you were staring at 22 while drop shotting anyway.
 Really no difference other than you're casting farther out while still being capable of seeing your bait.
 To the point of the glasses though, I see that as a way to get around looking down all day. and you should still be able to see through the image so it might even be safer.
 I have watched a boat come within feet of us because the guy was just staring at his screen and not paying attention to his surrounding.
 The image would also be a lot bigger for people to see so I would say it does have its advantages.
 Not enough for me to rush out there and buy AR glasses but they are advantages none the less.
-Without a doubt, the NGTA club smallmouth derbs have been impacted.
+Expand Without a doubt, the NGTA club smallmouth derbs have been impacted.
 The weights certainly improve with livescope.
 But what’s understated massively?
 Spotlock imo had an even bigger impact.
 You can’t tell me that guys could effectively fish in 3 footers and 60kmh on a foretrex.
 No one wants to talk about that though.

 Moosebunk Posted March 12 Report Posted March 12 (edited) TJ graciously helps with the website techy stuff.
 Just got a data plan for my phone, first time ever, about 18 months ago I think..?
 Don't care for tech and fret just putting "apps" on the phone.
 Boat runs Lowrance Carbons and an HDS 2.
 Good enough for me, for now!
 Until two years ago, the ice fishing sonar had always been a Lowrance X67 StevieZ bought me in 2009.
 But... the 2022 season fishing was growing boring in some respects.
 Bought a LiveScope going into 2023 and at first was slow to play with it.
 When I did though, my laker fishing, walleye, pike and muskie fishing were all made better by it.
 And it was fun too!
 Learned a lot.
 And usually I'm pretty confident without relying too heavily on tech that I'll get fish, whatever I'm after, figuring it out eventually.
 Well, the LiveScope takes that confidence up a notch.
 An example... with muskie.
 I've fished some spots for years that I can smell the fish, feel 'em, the hair on my neck stands up, the spots thru experience speak to me BUT, for all the times stopping there I couldn't get a fish.
 That's muskie fishing, never there at the right time I suppose..?
 But visiting with the Livescope and finding/seeing a couple here, a few over there, it was just the tool to confirm what I had been thinking all along.
 With that, came more confidence to fish those spots more, fish them at bite window times, and I suppose that's why catch numbers doubled in 2023 over 2022 and ALOT of that was done so on new water or old spots that felt fishy but never produced.
 In that respect it was a new tool to really enjoy, learn from and succeed with.
 Am I for or against it?!?
 Honestly, I'd rather go back than ahead.
 I don't care for Social Media as much as I ever did the forums but, the masses went there... and so I go too.
 It's the same with the tech, usually reluctant to take it on, spend the dough on it, get caught in that consumer trap but, it arrives and reshapes the landscape and eventually it reshapes you too.
 FFS is going to make rockstar anglers out of gamers, unless every single one of us turns a blind eye to it and we don't buy.
 That ain't happening!
 So, maybe just better to be happy you got to live angling past, present and whatever is to come in the future too.
 Edited March 12 by Moosebunk 1